More than 50 million people across the USA suffer from allergies each year.

 - Skin rashes and worsening of eczema and other inflammatory skin diseases.

-Asthmatics should be especially careful around dogs, cats and other furry pets as their allergens can provoke severe asthma attacks.
+Asthmatics should be especially careful around dogs, cats and other furry pets as the release substances into the air that can provoke severe asthma attacks.

-How to Prevent Pet Dander Allergies in Your Home
+How to Avoid Pet Dander Pollutants in Your Home

 Airborne pet dander is one of the lighter household allergy triggers and can remain suspended in the air for much longer than other biological pollution like pollen or dust mite waste products.